 The panel on both sides has been put in position, the tie is used as a spacer.

 Wall support systems are usually sloped at satisfactory intervals.

-Propping and centring: Built to resist various types of dead and living loads.
+- Propping and centering: Built to resist various types of dead and living loads.

-Cleaning and surface treatment: The joints in the formworks should have been tightened to remove the leakage of cement grout and to remove unwanted contaminants from the work surface.
+- Cleaning and surface treatment: The joints in the formworks should have been tightened to remove the leakage of cement grout and t unwanted contaminants from the work surface.

-Time Management: Good formworks system helps to reduce the floor-to-floor construction cycle time, also saves indirect costs of the project.
+Time Management: Good formworks system helps to reduce the floor-to-floor construction cycle time and indirect costs of the project.

-Safety: Modern formwork systems provide solutions designed against all superimposed loads thus ensures the structural safety.
+Safety: Modern system of forworks provide solutions against all superimposed loads, thus ensures the structural safety.

 Besides, they provide proper accessibility and work platform provisions into the system to ensure the safety of the workers.

-Quality: The surface finishing of any concrete is used by quality and type of formworks.
+Quality: The surface finishing of any concrete depends on quality and type of formworks.

 The improved surface finish provided by the aluminium formworks excludes the need for plastering for any RCC surface.